 It’s not too late to make a donation to your favorite charity.
-You can write out a check or give them your credit card number, either way you’ll get the deduction for this year.
+You can write them out a check or give them your credit card number and either way you’ll get the deduction for this year.
 Use a credit card with frequent flyer miles or a rebate program.
 You’ll be rewarded for doing a good thing.

 If you have this week off think about cleaning out closets or the attic.
 Get some packing boxes and start getting rid of the stuff that is cluttering up your house.

-Make a trip to the Goodwill or the Salvation Army.
+Make a trip to the Goodwill.
 Get it there this year and the deduction will be for this year.
 Remember to get a receipt and be reasonable with the estimated value of the items you are dropping off.